secure-device-onboard/iot-platform-sdk/README.md

 # About

 The Secure Device Onboard (SDO) IoT Platform SDK is the SDO Owner protocol implementation.
-It is divided into three different components: Owner Protocol Service (OPS), TO0 Scheduler (TO0Scheduler) and Owner Companion Service (OCS).
-OCS manages customer-specific artifacts (OwnershipVoucher files, ServiceInfo packages etc.), and uses the service provided by TO0Scheduler to register OwnershipVoucher files with the Rendezvous server through the Transfer of Ownership, step 0 (TO0) protocol.
+It is divided into three different components: Owner Protocol Service (OPS), TO0 Scheduler (TO0Scheduler), and Owner Companion Service (OCS).
+OCS manages customer-specific artifacts (OwnershipVoucher files, ServiceInfo packages and others), and uses the service provided by TO0Scheduler to register OwnershipVoucher files with the Rendezvous server through the Transfer of Ownership, step 0 (TO0) protocol.
 OPS implements the Transfer of Ownership, step 2 (TO2) protocol and interacts with the OCS to retrieve customer-specific artifacts.

-# Getting started with the SDO IoT Platform SDK
+# Getting Started with the SDO IoT Platform SDK

 The following are the system constraints for the SDO IoT Platform SDK:
 - Operating System: Ubuntu* 20.04